elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 Other practices that the trainers in the CLARIN community have adopted are:
 - Depositing the training materials together with the datasets in their CLARIN national data repository.
 See example: [Archilochus of Paros: Elegiac Fragments - XML Archive](http://hdl.handle.net/20.500.11752/OPEN-537).
 The advantage of using this path is that the authors can add more extensive metadata to describe their materials.
 - Depositing the training materials on Zenodo.
 See example: [Introduction to Speech Analysis](https://doi.org/10.5281/zenodo.5506969).
-In this case, **related identifiers** have been included that lead to the main platform where the course has been developed and maintained.
+In this case, **related identifiers** are included that lead users to the main platform where the course is stored and maintained.
 - Adding the metadata of the training materials in the SSHOC Open Marketplace, see example: [Jupyter notebooks for Europeana newspaper text resource processing with CLARIN NLP tools](https://marketplace.sshopencloud.eu/training-material/duVII1).
-In this case, the authors can identify themselves with their ORCID and the collection can be cited.
-However, there is no unique identifier added to the collection itself or the items in the collection.
+In this case, the Marketplace does not assign any unique identifiers, but the authors can identify themselves with their ORCID and can suggest a citation format for their collection.

-> **You can do the same by using Zenodo, for example, by publishing every material with asigned DOI and then grouping it in a colection/community wich will have its own DOI, as inspired by the next example.**
+> **You can do the same by using Zenodo, for example, by publishing and assigning a DOI not only to the entire training collection but also to each item in the collection, as inspired by the next example.**

-### 3. Separate DOIs for mix and matching in a community
+### 3. Getting separate DOIs for mix and matching in a community

 The [Dutch Techcentre for Life Sciences](https://www.dtls.nl/) (DTL) - which also hosts ELIXIR-Netherlands - forms, together with its partners, a multidisciplinary platform for data-intensive research, with a focus on biological and molecular data handling: data generation, data stewardship, data infrastructure and data analysis.